spofford999/software-engineering-summ-1/README.md

 </p>
 <br>

 Once the files were created, they needed to be committed to the repository which creates a pull request.
 An example of the pull request for this issue can be seen in figure 8.
-The pull request requires someone to approve the changes and push them to the main code by merging the pull request.
+The pull request requires someone to approve the changes and merge them to the main code by merging the pull request.
 This gives the approver the option to review the changes, and can comment on the change, approve it or request changes if potentially the updates did not meet the criteria of the ticket.
 Pull requests were used for all changes when committing new code to the repository.

 <br>
 <p align="center">